Live in a small town or rural area? The National Recognition Award application opens in mid-January.

 What is the College Board's National Recognition Program?

-Per the College Board, their National Recognition programs are a "tangible way to reward the hard work of Hispanic, African American/Black, Indigenous, and rural students."
+Per the College Board, their National Recognition programs are a "tangible way to reward the hard work of Hispanic, African American/Black, Indigenous, and Rural students."
+This year the College Board has added a 5th group - first-generation college students.

 How do I know if my high school is in a small town or a rural area?